Courage-1984/logi-ink/docs/project_commands.md

 ### Adding a New Page

 1. Create the HTML file at the repository root.
-2. Add page-specific CSS in `css/pages/` if needed.
+2. Add page-specific CSS in `css/pages/` if needed (use subdirectory with `index.css` for complex pages like contact/projects).
 3. Add page-specific JS in `js/pages/` if required.
-4. Import the CSS in `css/main.css`.
+4. Import the CSS in `css/main.css` using `@import './pages/page-name.css'` syntax.
 5. Conditionally initialise the JS in `js/main.js`.
 6. Include the page-transition preload snippet in `<head>` (see `.cursor/rules/cursorrules.mdc`).
+7. Link CSS in HTML: `<link rel="stylesheet" href="css/main.css" />` (CSS is also imported in `js/main.js` for Vite compatibility).
-7. Use HTML includes for navigation and footer:
+8. Use HTML includes for navigation and footer:
    - Add `<!-- include partials/navbar.html -->` where navigation should appear
    - Add `<!-- include partials/footer.html -->` where footer should appear
    - Active navigation states are handled automatically by `js/core/navigation.js`